aat440hz/8EncoderUnit-BrainWaveGenerator-M5StickCPlus/README.md

 # 8EncoderUnit BrainWave Generator for M5StickC Plus

-This Arduino project designed for the M5StickC Plus utilizes the UNIT_8ENCODER inputs to generate brainwave-like audio frequencies and provides real-time visualization on an oscilloscope.
+This Arduino project designed for the M5StickC Plus utilizes the 8Encoder Unit inputs to generate brainwave-like audio frequencies and provides real-time visualization on an oscilloscope.
 This project enables users to experiment with various frequencies and pulse rates to create audiovisual patterns.

 ## Table of Contents